kstradinger/Weatherpy/README.md

-# What-s-the-weather-like-
+# How's the weather?
-Using APIs to collect weather data
+Using APIs to collect and analyze weather data from around the globe